danidee10/danidee10.github.io/_posts/django/2018-01-01-realtime-django-1.markdown

 That wraps it up for this part, in the next part we'll implement user registration and authentication with djoser.

+The Repo for this tutorial is available on [Github](https://github.com/danidee10/chatire)

 <br />

 [Continue reading Realtime Django Part 2: Authentication and User Managment]({{ '2018/01/03/realtime-django-2.html' | relative_url }})